acuminous/yadda/README.md

     "then there are 99 green bottles standing on the wall" ]);
 ```
-Because the localisatised definitions for 'given', 'when' and 'then' are loose you could also re-write the above scenario as
+Because the localised definitions for 'given', 'when' and 'then' are loose you could also re-write the above scenario as
 ```js
 new Yadda.yadda(library).yadda([
     "given 100 green bottles standing on the wall",